Robustness of Polynomial Stability with Respect to Sampling: Introduction

 Exponential stability leads to uniformly quantified asymptotic behaviors of semigroup orbits for all initial values from the unit ball of the state space.
 This is a desirable property from the viewpoint of many applications.
 Nevertheless, exponential stability may be unachievable in control problems, for example, involving wave equations or beam equations.
 Although strong stability can be achieved in some of those problems, it is a qualitative notion of stability unlike exponential stability, and we do not obtain any information on decay rates of semigroup orbits from strong stability itself.
 Polynomial stability is an important subclass of semi-uniform stability, which lies between the above two extreme types of semigroup stability, exponential stability and strong stability, and guarantees semi-uniform decay rates for semigroup orbits with initial values in the domain of the generator.
 Various results on polynomial stability, and more generally semi-uniform stability, have been obtained such as characterizations of decay rates by resolvent estimates on the imaginary axis $i\mathbb{R}$ \cite{Liu2005PDR, Batkai2006, Batty2008,Borichev2010,Rozendaal2019} and robustness to perturbations \cite{Paunonen2011,Paunonen2012SS,Paunonen2013SS, Paunonen2014OM, Rastogi2020}.
 We also refer to \cite{Chill2020} for an overview of semi-uniform stability.
-A discrete version of semi-uniform stability has been investigated in the context of the quantified Katznelson-Tzafriri theorem \cite{Seifert2015, Seifert2016, Cohen2016, Ng2020} (see also the survey article \cite{Batty2022Survey}) and the Cayley transform of a generator \cite{Wakaiki2021JEE}.
-However, to the author's knowledge, robustness analysis with respect sampling has not been well established for polynomial stability.
+A discrete version of semi-uniform stability has been investigated in the context of the quantified Katznelson-Tzafriri theorem \cite{Seifert2015, Seifert2016, Cohen2016, Ng2020} (see also the survey article \cite{Batty2022Survey}) and the Cayley transform of a semigroup generator \cite{Wakaiki2021JEE}.
+However, to the author's knowledge, robustness analysis with respect to sampling has not been well established for polynomial stability.

-To study the robustness of polynomials stability with respect to sampling, this paper continues and expands the robustness analysis developed in \cite{Wakaiki2021SIAM}.
+To study the robustness of polynomial stability with respect to sampling, this paper continues and expands the robustness analysis developed in \cite{Wakaiki2021SIAM}.
 We assume as in \cite{Wakaiki2021SIAM} that $A$ is a Riesz-spactral operator given by

 with domain

 where $(\lambda_n)_{n \in \mathbb{N}}$ are distinct complex numbers not on $ i \mathbb{R}$, $(\phi_n)_{n \in \mathbb{N}}$ forms a Riesz basis in $X$, and $(\psi_n)_{n \in \mathbb{N}}$ is a biorthogonal sequence to $(\phi_n)_{n \in \mathbb{N}}$; see Section~\ref{sec:RS_operator} for the details of Riesz-spactral operators.
 We restrict our attention to the situation where only a finite number of the eigenvalues $(\lambda_n)_{n \in \mathbb{N}}$ are in the set